 The agile framework of managing projects is relatively new—it began in the 1990s as a reaction to the rigid, traditional waterfall approach to project management, and was codified in 2001 with the publication of the Manifesto for Agile Software Development.

 Briefly stated, agile practices work by using self-organizing, cross-functional teams that collaborate with customers or end users of the product.
-Agile differs from waterfall because it’s iterative, willing to pivot as needed, and adaptive in its planning.
+Agile differs from traditional planning methods because it’s iterative, willing to pivot as needed, and adaptive in its planning.
 Agile, like the name suggests, is flexible, open to change and is continuously seeking ways to improve.

 What Is an Agile Sprint?

-Agile sprints are part of the scrum model, which is a way to manage a project within an agile framework.
+Agile sprints are a way to manage a project within an agile framework.
 An agile sprint relies on three roles: